kanitsharma/impulse/readme.md

 - Next Generation Routing with @reach/router
 - Component and Route level code-splitting with React-Loadable and @reach/router
 - Css-in-js with React-Emotion
-- Manage side-effects using Redux-Most and Most.js
+- Manage side-effects using Redux-saga
 - Out of the box support for Sass/Scss, .graphql and svgs
 - Testing with Jest